Skip To Content

 Big data file shares are shared operating system folders, Apache Hadoop Distributed File System (HDFS), Apache Hive, or cloud stores containing collections of delimited files or shapefiles used as input for GeoAnalytics Tools.

 If you use ArcGIS Server Manager to register a cloud store as a big data file share, you must first register the cloud store.
-Big data file shares support Amazon Simple Storage Service (S3) buckets and Microsoft Azure Blob storage containers.
+Big data file shares support Amazon Simple Storage Service (S3) buckets and Microsoft Azure Blob Storage containers.
 Microsoft Azure Data Lake Storage is also supported, but not when adding a big data file share from ArcGIS Server Manager.

 See Get started with big data file shares for information on registering big data file shares.